pinga-lab/website/README.md

 ## Dependencies

 You'll need to install Urubu and all it's dependencies to build the site.
-See file `environment.yml` for the complete dependency list.
+See file `requirements.txt` for the complete dependency list.
 The build works on Python 2.7 or Python 3.5.

 You can create a conda environment with all required dependencies by running